European Federation of Pharmaceutical Industries and Associations: EFPIA priorities

+EFPIA priorities include speeding up regulatory approval and reimbursement processes for new medicines, creating a strong science base in Europe, joining forces with key stakeholders on political issues concerning health and addressing safety concerns.
+EFPIA also includes specialised groups like Vaccines Europe who produce approximately 80% of vaccines used worldwide and European Biopharmaceutical Enterprises harness biotechnology to develop approximately one-fifth of new medicines.

 Innovative Medicines Initiative

 The Innovative Medicines Initiative (IMI) is a public-private partnership designed by the European Commission and EFPIA.
 It is a pan-European collaboration that brings together large biopharmaceutical companies, small- and medium-sized enterprises (SMEs), patient organisations, academia, hospitals and public authorities.
 The initiative aims to accelerate the discovery and development of better medicines by removing bottlenecks in the drug development process.
-It focuses on creating better methods and tools that improve and enhance the drug development process, rather than on developing specific, new medicines.
+It focuses on creating better methods and tools to improve and enhance the drug development process, rather than developing specific, new medicines.

-The European Commission and EFPIA have jointly established a new-non-profit European Community body.
-This organisation has a legal mandate to award research grants to European public-private collaborations conducting innovative research projects that focus on implementing the recommendation of the IMI Research Agenda.

-The IMI Research Agenda was established under the lead of industry following intensive consultations with a broad range of stakeholders from across Europe.
-It identifies the principal research bottlenecks in the biopharmaceutical R&D process and sets forth recommendations to overcome these bottlenecks by focusing on four areas: